ThanhAnNguyen11/GooglemapPolitix/README.txt

-Use googlemap API to build store finder page
+Use googlemap API and javascript to build store finder page.

 The site is published at https://thanhannguyen11.github.io/GooglemapPolitix/